maveniverse/mima/README.md

 This runtime is similar to Resolver's deprecated `ServiceLocator`, as it does not use DI but "manually" wires things up.

-You also need to provide some SLF4J backend as well.
+You are also required to provide SLF4J backend.

 ### Uber Standalone Runtimes